Blue1993/BAPA/README.md

 ### 1. Remove water and convert to PDBQT
 Water of protein structure should be removed and the format of the protein and ligand structure should be converted to [PDBQT](http://autodock.scripps.edu/faqs-help/faq/what-is-the-format-of-a-pdbqt-file) using [open babel](http://openbabel.org/wiki/Main_Page).
 The format of protein structure is [PDB](https://en.wikipedia.org/wiki/Protein_Data_Bank_(file_format)) and the format of ligand structure is [mol2](http://chemyang.ccnu.edu.cn/ccb/server/AIMMS/mol2.pdf).

-Input the file containing the path of the structure file of the protein and ligand to be converted.
+Please input the file containing the path of the structure file of the protein and ligand to be converted.
 ```
 python convert_to_PDBQT.py -i input_list_PDBQT.txt -o ./data/complexes
 ```